irrdnet/irrd/docs/users/mirroring.rst

 Journals can not be generated, and NRTM queries by clients for this source will be rejected.

+When `import_serial_source`, is set, a full import will only be run if the serial in that file is greater than the highest imported serial so far.
+The serial is checked every `import_timer`.

 Downloads
 ~~~~~~~~~
 For downloads, FTP and local files are supported.
 The full copy to be